Manuel Ramírez Ibáñez

-Manuel Ramírez Ibáñez (21 May 1856, Arjona - January 1925, Madrid) was a Spanish painter; primarily known for historical and genre scenes.
+Manuel Ramírez Ibáñez (21 May 1856 in Arjona – January 1925 in Madrid) was a Spanish painter; primarily known for historical and genre scenes.

 Biography

 He moved to Madrid at an early age and began his studies at the Real Academia de Bellas Artes de San Fernando.

 While studying there, he became a regular participant in the National Exhibition of Fine Arts, presenting two paintings in 1876 and six in 1878, receiving a Third Class prize for his depiction of the death of Francisco Pizarro, based on a version of that event by the poet, Manuel José Quintana.
 That work was also presented at the Exposition Universelle.

 In 1879, he was awarded a scholarship to continue his studies in Rome.
 His first submission came in 1881, with a classical scene of the Pompeiian baths.
 In 1883, he completed a monumental canvas; "Alms for the Funeral of Don Álvaro de Luna", which received a Second Class prize at the National Exhibition.
 In 1892, he was given another Second Class prize for "The Piano Lesson".